jleo3/overview.ga/01_info_session/slides/slides.md

 ---

 <aside class="notes">
+  - David went on to show testing, and making the blog better looking
   - as you can see things can go even faster today.
   - scaffolding, much of directory structure, even some help files remain
   - Twitter Bootstrap, Rails Composer can get you up and running in style